LAWS 3011 Comparative Law: Legal Systems of the World

 Legacy Code 200529

-Description The subject introduces students to the different legal systems of the world: the common law and civil law traditions, indigenous legal systems, religion-based legal systems and legal systems in Asia.
-It aims to provide an understanding of how they have developed in particular legal and cultural contexts.
-It also examines and evaluates the impact of the introduction of western legal systems in non-western countries.
-We will study the systems of both at the general level and in relation to specific laws, such as family law, torts and contracts, dispute resolution and procedure.
+Description The subject introduces students to the different legal systems of the world and to the study of comparative law.
+It covers the common law and civil law traditions, taxonomies of comparison, major political systems, modes of judicial review, and the protection of human rights.
+The course will draw on a range of case studies including Australia, major Western democracies (like the United States, France, and United Kingdom), as well as several countries in the Global South, including India, South Africa, and Mexico.
+It aims to provide an understanding of legal systems have developed in particular legal and cultural contexts.
+We will study the systems of both at the general level and in relation to specific laws, with an emphasis on comparative constitutional law.
 The subject is also concerned with the nature and function of comparative law as a discipline.
 Students will be encouraged to undertake individual research and to evaluate legal information derived from a variety of different sources and perspectives.

 School Law